 Finally the typography section gives control over the theme’s primary and secondary font family and properties.
 Additionally it allows for fine tuning of key font properties for headings and widgets.
 A vast font selection is available to users in the form of Google Fonts, plus a handful of standard/system fonts.
 Google Fonts can be entirely disabled via the provided checkbox if they are not needed (i.e. if using a custom font family, or favoring system fonts).

 The top bar panel gives users access to customization options available for the area above the logo/menu.
 The Content section offers three content areas (left, middle and right) which can accept plain text, HTML or any of the framework’s built in shortcodes.
 Here users can also choose the colors of the top bar when the header is set to the normal or the transparent layout.
-The top bar can be entirely disabled if needed via the provided checkbox.
+The top bar can be entirely disabled if needed via the provided checkbox or set to be visible only on specific devices.

 The top bar is not available on themes with a Side Header.